rh-mobb/aro-workshop-content/aro-content/ops/4-1-deploy-postgre-aso.md

    2. **Create DB server**

-      Notice here the apiVersion denotes a custom resource definition that will be used as an Openshift API extension to interact with the controller to create and or update the azure Postgres DB resource
+      Notice here the apiVersion denotes a custom resource definition that will be used as an YAMl representation of the Azure resource you want to create.
+The openshift controller will then that that YAML CRD and initate the creation of the resource with Msft Azure.

       Heres a brief description of the fields in the manifest below